 - Serve at least 40 percent economically disadvantaged students;

-- Eighty percent or more of students in each grade who took the 2016-2017 Ohio State Tests, including end-of-course exams, must have rated Proficient in reading and math for all subgroups of students, which includes economically disadvantaged, limited English proficient, students with disabilities and all racial/ethnic groups;
+- Eighty percent or more of students in each grade and for each subgroup who took the 2017-2018 Ohio’s State Tests, including end-of-course exams if applicable, must be rated Proficient in reading and math.
+Subgroups include economically disadvantaged, English learners, students with disabilities and all racial/ethnic groups;

-- Score an Ohio School Report Card grade of A or B on its Annual Measurable Objectives, to narrow performance gaps between student groups; and
+- Score an Ohio School Report Card grade of A or B on the Gap Closing component, demonstrating a narrowing of performance gaps between student groups; and

-- Receive an A or B on student learning progress through the school year and a grade of A or B on high school graduation rate, if it is a high school.
+- Receive an A or B on the Progress component and a grade of A or B on high school graduation rate, if it is a high school.

-- The Schools of Honor initiative builds on the Schools of Promise program, recognizing schools that exceed Schools of Promise criteria.
-The U.S. Department of Education approved Schools of Honor as part of Ohio’s flexibility waiver request for the Elementary and Secondary Education Act in 2012.
+The Schools of Honor initiative builds on the Schools of Promise program, recognizing schools that exceed Schools of Promise criteria.

 To be a High Performing School of Honor, a school must:

-- Be Title I-served or eligible and serve 40 percent or more economically disadvantaged students;
+- Be a Title I recipient or Title I eligible and serve 40 percent or more economically disadvantaged students;

 - Have 90 percent or more of all students score Proficient or higher in reading and math on statewide assessments (i.e., Ohio Achievement Assessments, Ohio Graduation Tests and Ohio’s State Tests) over the last five years;

-- Have 80 percent of all subgroups, including racial and ethnic, economically disadvantaged, students with disabilities and English language learners, who are Proficient;
+- Have 80 percent of each subgroup, including racial and ethnic, economically disadvantaged, students with disabilities and English learners, score Proficient or higher;

-- Score an Ohio School Report Card grade of A, B or C on its Annual Measurable Objectives, to narrow performance gaps between student groups; and
+- Score an Ohio School Report Card grade of A, B or C on its Gap Closing component, demonstrating a narrowing of performance gaps between student groups; and

-- Receive an A or B on student learning progress through the school year and a combined five-year graduation rate of 93 percent or higher, if it is a high school.
+- Receive an A or B on the Progress component and, if applicable, a combined five-year graduation rate of 93 percent or higher.

-To be a High Progress School of Honor, a school must:
+To be a High Progress School of Honor

-- Have gains in its combined reading and math proficiency over the past five years (between 2013 and 2017) that must meet or exceed the 90th percentile of all statewide gains.
-(Subject results are combined and aggregated for grades 3, 4, 5, 6, 7, 8 and 10.);
+- Show gains on its combined reading and math proficiency rate in each of the past five years (between 2014 and 2018) that meet or exceed the 90th percentile of all statewide gains (subject results are combined and aggregated for grades 3, 4, 5, 6, 7, 8 and 10);

-- Have gains in its legacy graduation rate over the past five years (between 2012 and 2016) that must meet or exceed the 90th percentile of all statewide gains in graduation;
+- If a high school, show gains in its graduation rate over the past five years (between 2013 and 2017) that meet or exceed the 90th percentile of all statewide gains in graduation;